MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTheme.md

 ### Example 2

-To return all uploaded themes, use the **Get-SPOTheme** command with no arguments:
+To return all uploaded themes, use the **Get-SPOTheme** command with no arguments.

 ```
 Get-SPOTheme